YotpoLtd/metorikku/README.md

 To run Metorikku you must first define 2 files.

 ##### MQL file
-An MQL (Metorikku Query Language) file defines the steps and queries of the ETL as well as where and what to output.
+An MQL (Metorikku Query Language) file defines the steps and queries of the ELT as well as where and what to output.

 For example a simple configuration JSON should be as follows:
 ```json